mhwalker/mhwalker.github.io/_posts/2020-04-14-view-from-bottom.md

 date:   2020-04-14 8:00:00 -0700
 tags: management tech
 ---
-The view _from_ the top is the topic of many a [book](https://www.amazon.com/dp/B00JT8K39C/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1), [speaker series](https://www.gsb.stanford.edu/experience/learning/guest-speakers/view-top), [magazine feature](https://www.forbes.com/views-from-the-top/#4a83328c4b81), [consulting](report), blog post, tweet, and virtually every other form of media.
+The view _from_ the top is the topic of many a [book](https://www.amazon.com/dp/B00JT8K39C/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1), [speaker series](https://www.gsb.stanford.edu/experience/learning/guest-speakers/view-top), [magazine feature](https://www.forbes.com/views-from-the-top/#4a83328c4b81), [consulting report](https://home.kpmg/xx/en/home/insights/2015/10/view-from-top.html), blog post, tweet, and virtually every other form of media.

-On the other hand, how employees view the managers that at the top and what they take away from their interactions with them have not been discussed in much detail.
+On the other hand, how employees view the managers at the top and what they take away from their interactions with them have not been discussed in much detail.
 It should be no surprise that, all things being equal, people prefer to work under, say, a VP, whose judgment they trust.

 My experience is that front-line members of the organization are judging those senior leaders, but I'm not sure those senior leaders are aware (or remember from their time as junior members) that they are being judged.
 Which is to say, I think some of them would do things differently if they thought about their actions through the lens of their junior reports.